 Unheard Voices is a new Sherman Theatre programme designed to help ensure that unheard voices get heard.
-Each year Unheard Voices will champion a different group we would like to be heard more on our stages.
+In its first year that Unheard Voices will support 20 Welsh and Wales-based writers who are one or several of the following:

 What will the year involve?

-Participants will be invited to Sherman Theatre production press nights throughout the year which are a valuable networking opportunity.
-Participants will also receive a discount on non-alcoholic beverages and food at the Sherman Cafe Bar.
-At the end of the year, participants will be invited to attend a de-brief session led by Sherman Theatre’s Artistic Director Joe Murphy.
+There will be two online masterclasses a month.
+We also believe access to the theatre is vital.
+During this programme you will be invited to Sherman Theatre production press nights which are a valuable networking opportunity.
+You are welcome to come and work and spend time in the Sherman foyer too and enjoy a discount on non-alcoholic beverages and food at the Sherman Cafe Bar.
+At the end of the programme, all writers will be invited to attend an all-encompassing weekend led by the Sherman Theatre’s Artistic team to reflect, share work and discuss your experiences on the programme, and future opportunities.

-What do we hope participants will gain from the year?
+What do we hope you will gain from the year?

-We hope participants will have had the opportunity to learn from expert practitioners, develop their networks in the industry and have benefitted from meeting and engaging with members of the Sherman Theatre team.
-Once the year has ended we hope participants will feel they have built a platform on which they can further develop their career and ensure that their voice is heard.
-We also hope that they will feel that Sherman Theatre is their home and that they will have a long lasting relationship with us.
+You will have had the opportunity to learn from and connect with expert practitioners, develop your networks in the industry and gain confidence sharing your story with the pursuit of continuing to do so.
+We hope you will have also benefitted from connecting with members of the Sherman Theatre team during your time with us, giving you the space to experience working with and within an organisation.
+Once the programme has ended we hope you will feel you have built a platform on which you can further develop your career and ensure that your voice is heard and that there will be a continuous relationship with us.

 Who is it for?

-The programme is for Welsh and Wales-based female and female identifying writers with any level of experience aged 18+.
-Writers need not have extensive experience of writing for the stage.
+The programme is for Welsh and Wales-based writers with any level of experience aged 18+.
+You don’t need to have extensive experience in writing for any medium, we’re looking for those with a story to tell and the urgency to do so.
 We especially want to hear from you if you have yet to have work staged or commissioned.
+Unheard Voices was created to platform and support new and exciting stories.

 Who will decide who will take part in the programme?

-A panel of experts will consider submissions from those who would like to take part in the programme.
-Places will be offered based on potential.
-The panel consists of:
+A panel of diverse theatre practitioners will consider submissions from those who would like to take part in the programme.
+There are 20 places and places will be offered based purely on potential.